jaejinchoi/profile/README.md

 ### JaeJin Choi
 ![](./image/my-photo.jpg)

-Active PhD student in University of California, Berkeley, since 2019
+An active PhD student in University of California, Berkeley, since 2019, who is doing

-* Comparative Biochemistry program
+* Comparative Biochemistry graduate program
 * Designated Emphasis in Computational and Genomic Biology

+My interest in biology and computer science lead me into the field of bioinformatics/computational biology.
+Currently focus on development and application of alignment-free approaches that view biological sequences (nucleotides and admino acids) as information that relies on a choice of descriptors (language) more than models.

 ### <span style="color: blue;">Contact</span>